 There are a few tricks you can use: estate planning, charitable remainder trusts, 1031 exchanges, installment sales, etc. But what if none of these tactics suit your goals of selling your property, liquidating your equity, and moving on from commercial real estate ownership?

 Bad news.
 You may have to pay your taxes.

 The Bush Tax Cuts provided us with a 15% Federal capital gains rate, which is one of the lowest rates since 1987.
-This rate is was extended under the Obama administration through the end of 2012 and after that, all bets are off.
+This rate is was extended under the Obama administration through the end of 2012 and after that it increased to 20%.

 With the spending out of control in Washington D.C., repaying the debt must come from us, and a larger slice of your profits and depreciation will be one of the places the government targets.

 New elections mean that you and I have no idea what the new capital gains rates will be.

 Simply, let’s say the capital gains rate increases by 10% to 25%, returning to 1996 levels.
 A commercial property investor with $3,000,000 in profits would owe an additional $300,000 in capital gains taxes.
 This amount may be survivable, but here’s the sticky part.

 The investor who buys your investment property plans for a 25% capital gains rate when he sells.
 If he’s planning to improve the commercial real estate by adding value, he’s selling the building for a profit in the future.
 And when he calculates his profits, he allocates a portion of his proceeds to Uncle Sam, which means he’ll offer you less for your property.

 Now your $3,000,000 in profits equates to $2,500,000 as your buyer reformulates your market value.
 You’re down $500,000, plus your additional $250,000 in new capital gains taxes, which amounts to a $750,000 difference in your checking account.